happykit/flags/README.md

 ### `configure`

 - `configure(options)`
-  - `options.clientId` _(string)_ _optional_: Your HappyKit Flags Client Id
+  - `options.clientId` _(string)_ _required_: Your HappyKit Flags Client Id
-  - `options.defaultFlags` _(object)_: Key-value pairs of flags and their values.
+  - `options.defaultFlags` _(object)_ _optional_: Key-value pairs of flags and their values.
 These values are used as fallbacks in `useFlags` and `getFlags`.
 The fallbacks are used while the actual flags are loaded, in case a flag is missing or when the request loading the flags fails for unexpected reasons.
 If you don't declare `defaultFlags`, then the flag values will be `undefined`.

 ### `useFlags`